[Coronavirus] Virus recovery talks should ditch old taboos: EU's Vestager

 State support

-The former Danish finance minister, who is in charge of competition and the EU's digital strategy, said it will take some time before businesses will be again able to do without state support.
+The former Danish minister of economy, who is in charge of competition and the EU's digital strategy, said it will take some time before businesses will be again able to do without state support.

 "We will have to realise that recovery will be long," Vestager said,